andyhot/ember-cli-puppet/README.md

 Alternatives
 ------------------------------------------------------------------------------

-* ember-inbound-actions - okay but unmaintained
+* ember-component-inbound-actions - okay but can lead to rerender issues
 * Modifying parameters and having the component monitor for changes - pure ugliness

 FAQ